valepalo88/javaAcademy/PITCHME.md

 ## Refactoring

-Refactoring: a change made to the internal structure of software to make it easier to understand and cheaper to modify without changing its observable behavior
+A change made to the internal structure of software to make it easier to understand and cheaper to modify without changing its observable behavior

-- Make the software easier to change and modify
-- Performance optimization
+Note:
+ - ask if they already know it
+ - how they approach it

 ---

 ## Why

+ - Make software easier to understand
+ - Make the software easier to change and modify
  - Improve design of your software
- - Make software easier to understand
  - Helps you find bugs
+ - Performance optimization

 ---